ncclabsustech/Chinese_reading_task_eeg_processing/novel_segmentation_and_text_embeddings/README.md

-# Chinese language corpus segmentation
+# Chinese Language Corpus Segmentation and Text Embeddings

 ## Introduction

-This README file aims to illustrate how to segment Chinese novel using our code.
+This README file aims to illustrate how to segment Chinese novel and get their text embeddings using pretrained language models.

 ## Environment